Inseparable local uniformization: On schemes over valuation rings

-(i) If $f:Y\to X$ is strictly \'etale at $y\in Y$ then $f$ induces a "strictly \'etale" morphism $f^\bir_y:Y_y^\bir\to X_x^\bir$ of birational fibers in the sense that $f^\bir_y$ is bijective and for any $\calO\in X_x^\bir$ its preimage $\calO'\in Y_y^\bir$ is strictly local-\'etale over it.
-It would be natural to simply expect that the converse is true but we established above a much stronger result stating that if $y$ is discrete in the fiber then it suffices to check a single (!) element of the birational fiber.
-The reason for this is that if $y$ is discrete in $f^{-1}(x)$ and $X_x^\bir$ is connected (i.e. $X$ is unibranch at $x$) then for any $\calO\in X_x^\bir$ and its preimages $\calO_i\in Y^\bir_y$ the sum of the Henselian degrees $n_{\calO_i/\calO}$ is constant (i.e. does not depend on the choice of $\calO$).
+\begin{rem} (i) Implication (ii)$\implies$(iii) is simple and intuitive.
+It would be natural to expect that the converse is true under mild restrictions (e.g. $X$ is unibranch at $x$).
+However, the real point of the theorem is the implication (iv)$\implies$(iii) showing that instead of checking the whole birational fiber $f_y^\bir$, it suffices to test its single (!) element.
+Slightly more generally, we will see in the proof that if $y$ is discrete in $f^{-1}(x)$ and $X_x^\bir$ is connected (i.e. $X$ is unibranch at $x$) then for any $\calO\in X_x^\bir$ the sum of (naturally defined) henselian degrees $n_{\calO_i/\calO}$ over $\calO_i\in(f_y^\bir)^{-1}(\calO)$ is constant (i.e. does not depend on the choice of $\calO$ in $X_x^\bir$).

-(ii) If $y$ is not assumed to be discrete in the fiber then the following weaker criterion holds: if there exists a subset $\Gamma$ of $X_x^\bir$ dense in the constructible topology and such that the henselian degree over each $\calO\in\Gamma$ is one, then $f$ is strictly local-\'etale at $y$.
-We do not prove this since Theorem \ref{etaleprop} covers our needs. \end{rem}
+(ii) Another subtle point of the theorem is that we do not make any finite presentation assumption.
+In general, a local-\'etale morphism of finite type does not have to be \'etale, see appendix \ref{etalesec}.
+However, such implication does hold whenever the target is integral, see Proposition \ref{localetale}.
+This allows us to obtain the implication (iv)$\implies$(i) for nft morphisms. \end{rem}